Looking for Airbnb bathroom ideas that will generate passive income this year? Check out this bathroom remodel for inspiration and ideas.

 - Water coming out of the shower when guests used it

-- Cold air making the shower experience unenjoyable
+- Cold air makes the shower experience unenjoyable

 - Someone leaning on the door and knocking it over

-I read mixed reviews on all of this factors.
+I read mixed reviews on all of these factors.

 So then I thought about the full grid door that swings out but was afraid of the clearance by the toilet being too tight.

 The last option was the sliding grid door but that felt dated to me.

 I should also add I read the grid lines on most of the affordable options are black stickers NOT metal.
 So then there was that too because I didn’t want the doors to look cheap.